 DISCLAIMER: The policies and procedures outlined in this guidance are intended to supplement existing requirements.
 Nothing in the policies or procedures shall affect regulatory requirements.

-The policies and procedures herin are not an adjudication or a regulation.
+The policies and procedures herein are not an adjudication or a regulation.
 There is no intent on the part of DEP to give the rules in these policies that weight or deference.
 This document establishes the framework within which DEP will exercise its administrative discretion in the future.
-DEP reserves the discretion to deviate from this policy statement if circumstances warrant..
+DEP reserves the discretion to deviate from this policy statement if circumstances warrant.

-PAGE LENGTH: 2 pages
+PAGE LENGTH: 3 pages